danil/rc/mysql.md

 ## Create table

-    CREATE TABLE IF NOT EXISTS danil.test_table
+    CREATE TABLE IF NOT EXISTS your_user.test_table
       (
         id INT(11) NOT NULL AUTO_INCREMENT,
         text CHAR(255) NOT NULL,